REDLINEv.04.2026

 Juro (starter), SpotDraft (starter)

-Modern CLM with genuine AI features at accessible price points.
+Modern CLM with genuine AI features at an accessible entry point.
 Full workflow and AI review in one platform.
+Published list pricing typically below the mid-market band.

 Mid-market tier